-- Career Exploration research careers and career site trips. - Study Skills test taking strategies, time management and general study skills. - Academic Tutoring individual or group tutoring services. - Parental Education workshops and information provided to parents. - Academic Advisement guide students to completing high school course work in preparation for college admission. - Mentoring one on one sessions with DC staff to assist participants in overcoming barriers to college. - Pre-college Advisement and Application Assistance - benefits of a college education, college admission requirements, research college/ university/vocational school options, assistance in completing college applications. - College Visits students travel to various postsecondary institutions in Illinois and surrounding states. - Financial Literacy and Financial Aid Assistance - information on the financial aid process and scholarships, assistance completing the Free Application for Federal Student Aid (FAFSA), scholarship research.
+- Career Exploration research careers and career site trips. - Life & Study Skills test taking strategies, time management and employment skills. - Connections to Tutoring connections to or provisions of individual or group tutoring. - Parental Education workshops and information provided to parents. - Academic Advisement guide students to completing high school course work in preparation for college admission. - Mentoring social emotional guidance and support. - Pre-college Advisement and Application Assistance - guidance in researching college options, assistance in completing college applications. - College Visits students travel to various postsecondary institutions in Illinois and surrounding states. - Financial Literacy and Financial Aid Assistance - information on the financial aid process and scholarships, assistance completing the Free Application for Federal Student Aid (FAFSA), scholarship research. - STEM Opportunities guided activities and experiences in the areas of science, technology, engineering and math.

-Students who may benefit from TRIO Destination College, may contact the program for an application.
+Students who may benefit from TRIO Destination College may find an application at www.lakelandcollege. edu/triodc.
 For more information, phone 217-234-5003, email: triots@ lakelandcollege.edu.
+TRIO Destination college is fully funded by a US Department of Education grant and hosted by Lake Land College.

 PATHWAYS TO THE FUTURE